 H.B.
-No. 4508 amends the Election Code to establish specific early voting hours based on county population size.
+No. 4508 amends the Election Code to establish specific early voting hours for counties based on their population size.
 For counties with a population of 10,000 or more, early voting for primary and general elections must occur for at least 12 consecutive hours on each weekday during the last week of the early voting period, and for at least 12 consecutive hours on the last two days of early voting for special elections.
-In contrast, counties with a population of less than 10,000 can conduct early voting during the same hours if a written request is submitted by at least 15 registered voters.
+In contrast, counties with a population of less than 10,000 can conduct early voting during the same hours, but only if a written request is submitted by at least 15 registered voters.

-Additionally, the bill stipulates that early voting clerks in larger counties must order voting on the last Saturday for at least 12 consecutive hours and on the last Sunday for at least six consecutive hours.
+Additionally, the bill outlines that early voting clerks in larger counties must order voting on the last Saturday for at least 12 consecutive hours and on the last Sunday for at least six hours.
 In smaller counties, voting can be scheduled for either the last Saturday or Sunday for at least 12 consecutive hours, contingent upon agreement from the county chairs of the parties involved.
-The bill also clarifies that if the territory served by the voting authority spans multiple counties, the combined populations will be used to determine the applicable regulations.
-This act will take effect on September 1, 2025, and applies to elections where early voting begins on or after that date.
+The bill also clarifies that early voting can be conducted at temporary branch polling places in larger counties, and it takes effect on September 1, 2025, applying to elections where early voting begins on or after that date.

 Statutes affected: